Omar12/css-animation-transition-basics/readme.md

 tips from experts regarding how to implement motion to websites, performance tips and others.
 You will also find my takeaway from the articles and tools listed.

-**Note:** For the sake of ease of reading, I will be omitting the vendor prefixes.
+**Note:** Vendor prefixes are being omitted.
-Depending on your workflow, you can use [Autoprefixer](https://github.com/ai/autoprefixer), which will parse your CSS and add the prefixes for you (highly recommended), or you can add them yourself.
+I advise to integrate to your workflow [Autoprefixer](https://github.com/ai/autoprefixer), it will parse your CSS and add the prefixes for you (highly recommended).
+Of course, you can add them yourself.

 ```css
 -webkit-transition: ...;